pmartR/PMart_ShinyApp/README.md

 #### **4. Running tests**

 An easy way to run tests is to run `shinytest2::test_app()`.
-However, the MAP tests will not run unless `MAP_VERSION` is set.
-If you want to run just the MAP tests, you can use the MAP tests script by running `source("run_map_tests.R")`.
-This script will walk you through the environment setup and then run the MAP tests.
+However, the MAP tests will not run by default.
+To run the MAP tests, set `Sys.setenv("MAP_SHINYTEST" = 1)` before running `devtools::test()`.
+The first run will walk through the installation of the environment required for MAP testing.

 #### **5. Misc**